How I got into veterinary nursing, by Kelly Ripley

 What’s the best part of your job?

 Anything to do with surgical instruments!
-Seriously though it’s about working with a great team and the incredibly work we do improving patients lives.
+Seriously though it’s about working with a great team and the incredible work we do improving patients lives.

 What’s the hardest part of your job?